GSV 2021 Writing Prize

 - to encourage the writing of family history

-- to provide an opportunity for recognition and publication
+- to provide an opportunity for recongnition and publication

 - to publish the winner as an example of quality family history writing

-The competition is open to GSV Members and all members of GSV Member Societies.
+The competition is open to GSV member and all members of GSV Member Societies.
 Individuals may only submit one entry.